Foot Locker

 Our ratings are based on a scale from 1 (We avoid) to 5 (Great) How we rate

-Foot Locker is owned by Foot Locker Inc.
+Foot Locker is owned by Dick's Sporting Goods.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate Foot Locker “Not Good Enough”.
-These are a few factors influencing its score:
+Here we rate Foot Locker “Very Poor”.
+Unfortunately, Foot Locker does not publish sufficient information on the most critical planet issues.
+You have a right to know how the products you buy affect the issues you care about.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Foot Locker “Not Good Enough”.
-These are a few factors influencing its score:
+Unfortunately, Foot Locker does not publish sufficient information on the most critical labour issues.
+You have a right to know how the products you buy affect the issues you care about.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
 Here we rate Foot Locker “Good”.
 It doesn’t appear to use animal-derived materials but doesn’t claim to be a vegan brand.